Name: COMMERCIAL LAW

 Spoken or written exams

-2 written exams (four points each).
+2 written exams will be held during the teaching period as continuous assessment activities.
+The corresponding recovery assessment activities will take place during the ordinary and extraordinary examination periods within the official final assessment period.
 First partial exam includes lessons 1 to 7.
 Second partial includes lesson 8 to 14.

 Students who obtain 1.6 points over four points in a partial exam will not have to study the lessons included in that partial exam again.
 With both written exams students acquire learning results 11 and 30.